 3. Are test scores required for Yale admissions?

-Yale has been test-optional in recent cycles, but submitting strong SAT/ACT scores can enhance your application if they reflect your academic ability.
+Yale has been test-optional in recent cycles, though strong scores can strengthen your application.

 4. Does Yale prefer certain majors or interests?